 The limited company route adds administrative cost.
 You need annual accounts, a corporation tax return (CT600), a confirmation statement, and payroll if you take a salary.
 Sole traders file one self assessment return (SA100 with SA103 supplementary pages).
 The extra compliance cost typically runs between £800 and £1,500 per year for a small limited company.
 That must be factored into the comparison.

-Before running the numbers, here are the rates that apply for the 2025/26 tax year:
+Before running the numbers, here are the rates that apply for the 2026/27 tax year.
+Income tax and National Insurance are unchanged from 2025/26; the dividend rates rose on 6 April 2026:

 Sole Trader Rates